Stockholm Junior Water Prize: Prize ceremony

 Awards are given out in relatively quick succession.
 The People's Choice Award is presented by the organiser Ania Andersch, and the winner is interviewed.
 A video produced by the participant explaining their idea is then played.
 The Diploma of Excellence is handed out by the Crown Princess, and the winner is given an interview as well.
 Their video is also played.
 The ceremony closes with the announcement of the Winner of the Stockholm Junior Water Prize.
-This is handed out by the Crown Princess, their video is played, and then they are given a more extensive post-win reaction interview on stage.
+The Stockholm Junior Water Prize statue is handed out by the Crown Princess, their video is played, and then they are given a more extensive post-win reaction interview on stage.
 When the ceremony ends, the winners follow behind the Crown Princess and have a private conversation with her for five minutes.

+The statue has the same design as the Stockholm Water Prize statue.